 We are so happy at Capital City.
 Our children are receiving a great education and are actively involved in the learning process.
 We also really appreciate and respect the social skills curriculum with it's focus on kindness courage and empathy.

 Capital City PCS - Lower School is a charter elementary school in Washington.
-The principal of Capital City PCS - Lower School is Amy Wendel and can be contacted at email@example.com.
-316 children attend Capital City PCS - Lower School and identify mostly as Multiracial; Asian/Pacific Islander; and Black, non-Hispanic.
-26% of the Capital City PCS - Lower School students have "limited English proficiency."
-55% of the 316 students here have subsidized lunches.
+The principal of Capital City PCS - Lower School is Amy Wendel, whose e-mail is email@example.com.
+316 students go to Capital City PCS - Lower School and identify as Multiracial; Asian/Pacific Islander; and Black, non-Hispanic.
+26% of the Capital City PCS - Lower School students are "limited in English proficiency."
+55% of the 316 students here get reduced lunch prices.
 DC Bilingual PCS is one of the nearest elementary schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||55%||0%|

 This is our first year at the school and our son has already learned so much.
 The teachers are wonderful and very committed to their students.
 We are very happy and look forward to seeing his progress this year.
 On a weekly basis we receive communication from the teachers as to what the students have done and learned which is extremely helpful.
 We couldn't be happier.

 This is our second year at Cap City.
 Our daughter is now in kindergarten.
 Our family loves this school!
 It is a warm loving nurturing community with active caring parent teachers and administrators.
 Together we focus on the "whole child."
 Academics are important - test scores are just one indicator - but they're not everything.
 Art music fitness - and a focus on community participation -are all significant parts of the curriculum.
 Communication with teachers and administrators has been frequent substantive and welcoming.
 The school is wonderfully diverse and I think that speaks to the open inviting environment.
 We're looking forward to growing with the school for years to come.